The door opens.

 A kick catches my face.
 I skid backward across the floor.

-The figure hasn't moved from its spot.
+The first figure hasn't moved from its spot.

 Leechsteel heats again.
 Still solid.